Trading with the Enemy Act of 1917: Italy

-Italy was an Axis power until Italy was invaded and Mussolini's government deposed.
+Italy was an Axis power until Italy was invaded and Mussolini's government was deposed.
 Italy was sanctioned in 1941.
 Sanctions were lifted in 1943 after the allies installed a friendly government and it switched sides.
 Italy accepted an agreement to return expropriated American property and accept claims for war damages so it was allowed to reclaim its seized property.

 Japan

 In 1940 US President Franklin D. Roosevelt sanctioned Japan to punish it for invading China and French Indochina under the Export Control Act.
-In 1941, Roosevelt imposed sanctions under TWEA.
 Some claim that this was the reason for the attack on Pearl Harbor later in 1941.
+After the attack on Pearl Harbor Roosevelt imposed sanctions under TWEA.
 Sanctions were lifted in 1946.
 Japan was widely unpopular for the surprise attack on Pearl Harbor.
 Because Japan was the reason for the United States entering WWII, and because many Americans wanted to stay out of European wars during both wartime periods, Japanese assets that the Japanese acquired before 1946 were confiscated and divested.
 The War Claims Act of 1948 distributed the vested property if a claim could be established.